grg2rsr/TaskControl/2do.md

 # 2do

-now: first is to make sure it runs again - checkout

-raw interface sits fixed on serial1
+now: first is to make sure it runs again - checkout raw interface sits fixed on serial1 make it possible to pass com port to bonsai sketch

+implement Pathlib widely - use this chance also to make use of the tmp folder functionality?

+## refactoring
+Df -> Arudino_VarsDf / VarsDf

 ## fix the const/newline/init_variables problem
 find a way that interface_generator.py does not need a copy of parse_arduino_vars ...